Dparadise95/GitLearning-/README.md

 # GitLearning-
 Learning Github
-We are llearning hw to use github
+We are learning hw to use github